How long will my background check take?

 Yes, your information is safe!
 Here are some important points surrounding the security of what you provide to ESR.

-Written Consent / One Time Use: ESR background checks are only performed with the written consent of the subject, and results are shared only with the subject and the perspective employer authorized by the subject.
+Written Consent / One Time Use: ESR background checks are only performed with the written consent of the subject, and results are shared only with the subject and the prospective employer authorized by the subject.

 ESR Does Not Sell Your Information: ESR is not a data broker and does not aggregate or resell public records that it acquires in undertaking its employment purpose background checks.